labthings/labthings-fastapi/NOTES.md

 * A description of how the various dependencies work together to set up a new action - e.g. `InvocationID`, `CancelHook`, ... - added to module docstring
 * A description of notifications/observers, including current status and planned improvements.
 * Mention `fastapi_endpoint` somewhere that talks about defining `Thing`s
+* Server configuration files.
+* A page on documentation (Thing Description vs OpenAPI), I find there are many references to "TD and OpenAPI" anbd it would be nice to have a single target.

 ## Code to tidy up or check
 * `actions/__init__.py:377` I've removed `as_responses` as it should always be true - this makes type hints correct.
 I should make `request` non-optional and update the 2 places where it's called.